 Can an attorney oversee the trust?

-In some cases, it may be appropriate to appoint an attorney, bank or financial advisor to act as the fiduciary who oversees the trust.
-Determining who should take on this great responsibility can be challenging, especially if you have concern over how this will be managed within your circle of family and loved ones.
+In some cases, it may be appropriate to appoint an attorney, bank, or financial advisor to act as the fiduciary who oversees the trust.
+Determining who should take on this great responsibility can be challenging, especially if you have concerns over how this will be managed within your circle of family and loved ones.
 Because of this, some people may opt to appoint a professional fiduciary to fill this role.
 An attorney can help to carry out your wishes and safeguard your legacy.

-Putting together a living trust as a way of passing wealth to a loved one can not only protect your privacy, but save you money.
+Putting together a living trust as a way of passing wealth to a loved one can not only protect your privacy but save you money.
 Are you considering a living trust for your heirs?
 Chances are you will have a number of questions specific to your estate.
-Contact a living trust lawyers Phoenix, Arizona relies on today so that they can begin providing answers to the questions you are in search of.
+Contact a living trust lawyer Phoenix, Arizona relies on today so that they can begin providing answers to the questions you are in search of.

 Contact Kamper & Estrada, PLLC for their insight into estate planning and common questions about living trusts.